Holiday Packing List

 A Holiday Packing List can be super helpful, especially when you are as scatterbrained before a trip as I am.
 Whether you are a seasoned traveler or packing your bags for the first time, reading some tips by travel experts and their recommendation on their most beloved travel items is always helpful and fun.

 For me, the first thing (well, not really a thing, but still super important) I get before any trip, no exceptions, is travel insurance.
 Actually, to make things easier and because I travel quite a bit, I just got the yearly travel insurance plan, which is not only cheaper after just a few trips, but it saves so much time and hassle than having to book it for each trip individually.
-You can read my full review and price comparison about individual travel insurance vs multi-trip travel insurance here.
+You can read my full review and price comparison about individual travel insurance vs multi-trip travel insurance and whether longterm travel insurance will save you money or not.

 Here are some recommendations of fellow travel experts and the super useful items that they would never leave behind when going on a trip: